datawolf04/hfJavaScript/README.md

 # Head First Javascript Programming

 This is the repository for my code going through the book [_Head First Javascript_ by Eric Freedman and Elizabeth Robson](https://www.amazon.com/Head-First-JavaScript-Programming-Learners/dp/1098147944/).
 I'll organize my work by chapter in the book.
-I'll note that oftentimes the goal is to make something semi-useful, so they start simple and build functionality as chapters progress.
+I'll note that oftentimes the goal of the _Head first_ books is to make something and build it from simple to complex.
+So as I do this, I'm going to create a new folder for each chapter, and start with the previous chapter's work so that I'm not building from scratch each time.
+I'll also summarize my work and describe the chapters in the sections below.

 ## Chapter 1
 Mostly intro stuff.
 Interacting with the `console.log` and using the `alert` function.
 The code in the `chap01` folder goes through printing the _99 bottles of (root) beer_ song to the console.